elotroalex/chiens/_texts/translation.md

 - {:.sp} The Governor.

 - {:.pr.i} I see, gentlemen, that you haven't understood.
 The time for deliberation is over.
 I've made my decision.
-Our priority now is to stop the Blacks from the West province from communicating with the northern rebels.
+Our priority now is to stop the Blacks from the western provinces from communicating with the northern rebels.
 I've set up war camps at Trou, Vallières, Morne, Dondon, la Marmelade and Fort Dauphin.
 As far you're concerned, Gentlemen, prepare for battle, and long live the French colony of Saint-Domingue.

-*(Prolonged vivats.
+*(Prolonged __vivats__.
 The deputies exit.
 Some stragglers continue to argue.)*

 ---